Modernizing Activity Schedule Management for Haven Parks

 Spreadsheet Nightmare

-I shifted the user mental model from Data Entry to Pattern Management.
-Instead of entering 90 days of events manually, Managers create a template and populate the peak schedules with one click.
+To solve this I shifted the user mental model from Data Entry to Pattern Management.
+Instead of entering 90 days of events manually, managers create templates and populate the peak schedules with one click.
+Overall, this reduced seasonal planning overhead by 90%.

 • The goal was to build upon the internal system already in place.